 A Kimberley holiday offers some of Western Australia’s (WA) most unique wilderness experiences – experiences that will capture your imagination.
 Covering nearly 423,000 square kilometres, this ancient region has fewer people per square kilometre than almost any other place on Earth.

-Hidden in the region’s heart, vast wildlife sanctuaries, spectacular gorges and thundering waterfalls provide the perfect backdrop for a Kimberley holiday adventure in Western Australia’s north.
+Hidden in the region’s heart, remarkable landscapes, spectacular gorges and thundering waterfalls provide the perfect backdrop for a Kimberley holiday adventure in Western Australia’s north.
 And on its coast lie some of the world’s most beautiful beaches, untouched coral atolls and rugged islands with an amazing variety of marine life.

 Coastal and outback towns of the Kimberley region offer vastly diverse experiences.
 Visit Kununurra and Derby, the eastern and western gateways to the Kimberley.
 And stop by at the rugged pioneering towns of Wyndham, Fitzroy Crossing and Halls Creek.